VincentAudibert/CanIDrive/README.md

 # CanIDrive

+## About
 ... is an Android app letting you evaluate whether you can drive or not.

+It is a personnal project aimed at getting experience building something simple yet as professionnal as possible.

+## Features
+- track your drinks
+- get a yes/no status on your legal ability to drive
+- takes into account your sex and weight

+## Limitations
+- for use in France only (hard-coded 0.5g/L limit).
+- pessimistic estimates, no confidence nor probabilities.

 ## Get the app
 ### PlayStore